Zhostt/RSS-aggregator/README.md

 npm run build
 ```

-to bundle your application
+to bundle application

-Link to site on Vercel: https://frontend-project-11-mu.vercel.app/
+Link to the site on Vercel: https://frontend-project-11-mu.vercel.app/